WangZihan-TBSI/zh-wang.top/content/publication/AEM-SPOTComm/index.md

 # Publication name and optional abbreviated publication name.
 publication: Advanced Energy Materials

 abstract: Modern optical communication systems, from ﬁber-optic networks to optical wireless communications, are fundamentally constrained by their reliance on external power sources.
 This perspective highlights explores the transformative potential of self-powered optical communication (SPOTComm), a paradigm-shift technology in which optical communication is achieved without relying on external power supplies.
 SPOTComm opens new avenues for building sustainable and maintenance-free communication nodes for the Internet of Things (IoT), particularly in power-constrained or remote environments.
 In light of this, recent major breakthroughs in this interdisciplinary ﬁeld and identify key challenges that impeding SPOTComm’s wider adoption are reviewed.
-Speciﬁcally, three technical routes that establish SPOTComm link`:` 1) energy harvester-driven optical transmission, 2) direct mechanical-to-optical conversion, and 3) self-powered optical modulation are categorized.
+Speciﬁcally, three technical routes that establish SPOTComm link&colon; 1) energy harvester-driven optical transmission, 2) direct mechanical-to-optical conversion, and 3) self-powered optical modulation are categorized.
 To enlighten future development, we oﬀer a forward-looking vision of how materials and device innovations can overcome current limitations, ultimately enabling optical communication systems that are not only high-performance and secure, but also self-sustaining, scalable, and pervasive.

 # Summary.
 An optional shortened abstract.
 summary: